saichowdary007/saichowdary007/README.md

 - 🌱 I’m currently learning **AWS,FAST API.**

-- 👨‍💻 All of my projects are available at [sai-p-portfolio.vercel.app](sai-p-portfolio.vercel.app)
+- 👨‍💻 All of my projects are available at https://sai-p-portfolio.vercel.app/
 - 💬 Ask me about **Python.**

 - 📫 How to reach me **saikpakalapati@gmail.com**